The Woodfin Boys of Rutherford County

 |Stones River at McFadden's Ford|

 As the new year approached, the Union army confronted Bragg's troops in the rocky fields and forests along Stones River.
-Palmer and his troops were stationed on the east bank of the river at the far right of the Confederate defenses.
+Palmer and his regiments were stationed on the east bank of the river at the far right of the Confederate defenses.
 The two armies made camp the night of December 30 and while the generals planned the next day's attacks, military bands began their usual evening serenades.
 Each side could hear the enemy's band just a few hundred yards away and when one of the bands struck up "Home Sweet Home," musicians on both sides joined in.

 William B. Hazen, with help from artillery, turned back four successive charges.
 The fighting that was so severe the soldiers named the place "Hell's Half Acre."

 Palmer likely saw little chance of success where three other assaults had failed.
 In his book "No Better Place To Die," Peter Cozzens said Palmer "marched his Tennesseans into the cedars west of the Cowan farm correctly but, contrary to orders, they never came out."
 Palmer's casualties were relatively light - just two men killed and 20 wounded, including Hugh Woodfin who stayed with his unit.
-Hazen’s men from Indiana, Ohio, Kentucky, and Illinois were the only Union soldiers to hold their position throughout the fighting.
+Hazen’s men were the only Union soldiers to hold their position throughout the fighting.
 They marked the victory by erecting what today is the oldest intact Civil War monument in the nation.

 |Looking uphill from the banks of Stones River|